-John Massimo Sobrato of Susa, Italy enlists in the American army during WWI.
+John Massimo Sobrato of Suza, Italy enlists in the American army during WWI.
 He is wounded in action, receives Purple Heart, is recognized by army officers for his culinary talents, and immigrates to San Francisco after the war.

 1920s John works his way up in the restaurant business; opens successful establishment in North Beach during the Prohibition Era he calls Johns Rendezvous.

 1930s At 39, John travels to Italy, meets and marries Ann Ainardi.
 They return together to San Francisco.
 Knowing no English, Ann attends Heald College.
 Ann and John have a child, John Albert, in 1939.

 1940s WWII-era food shortages prompt Sobratos to purchase 5 acres in Atherton -- they raise poultry and produce to support the restaurant.
 Ann and John A. work on the farm while John Sr. runs the restaurant.

 Famed for its fine food, Johns Rendezvous grows and draws thousands of patrons—considered the largest and one of the finest restaurants in San Francisco during the 1940s.

 1950s John Massimo Sobrato passes away in 1952.
 Ann sells the restaurant, reinvests proceeds in additional properties on the Peninsula, and discovers her penchant for real estate.